Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group supercohomology theory: Fixed-point wavefunctions of FSPT phases

-As mentioned before, for FSPT states, the support space of FSLU transformations must be one dimensional since it can be connected to a product state in the absence of global symmetry.
-Therefore, the fermionic states of $c$ and $a$ fermions on the triangles and edges are completely fixed by the configurations of group elements $\{g_i\}$ on vertices.
-In particular, the complex fermion occupation number of $c$ fermion is uniquely determined by the elements in $BH^2(G_b, \mathbb Z_2)$ (the obstruction free subgroup of $H^2(G_b, \mathbb Z_2)$), as first proposed by the special group super-cohomology construction of FSPT phases.
-Essentially, the complex fermion $c$ can be regarded as a decoration on the intersection points of $G_b$-symmetry domain walls.
-In \Ref{cheng15,Tarantino2016,Ware2016}, it was pointed out that a Majorana chain can be decorated onto the $G_b$-symmetry domain walls to generate a complete set of FSPT states in 2D.
+As mentioned above, for FSPT states, the support space of FSLU transformations must be one-dimensional such that it can adiabatically connect to a product state in the absence of global symmetry.
+Therefore, the fermionic states of $c$ and $a$ fermions on the triangles and edges are completely fixed by the configuration of group elements $\{g_i\}$ on the vertices.
+In particular, the equivalence classes of complex fermion occupation number of $c$ fermions are uniquely determined by the elements in $BH^2(G_b, \mathbb Z_2)$ (the obstruction-free subgroup of $H^2(G_b, \mathbb Z_2)$), which was first proposed by the special group super-cohomology construction of FSPT phases.
+Essentially, the complex fermion $c$ can be regarded as a decoration on the intersection points of $G_b$-symmetry domain walls. \Ref{cheng15, Tarantino2016,Ware2016} pointed out that a Majorana chain can be decorated onto the $G_b$-symmetry domain walls to generate a complete set of FSPT states in 2D.
 This layer of decoration is uniquely determined by the elements in $H^1(G_b, \mathbb Z_2)$.
-It requires a discrete spin structures and Kasteleyn orientations on the dual trivalent lattice (with a proper resolution for the lattice sites, as seen in \fig{fig:dof}), such that the total fermion parity of $a$ fermion is always even on any closed loop, and we note that for FSPT state, the Majorana fermions must be paired up (see gray ellipse in \fig{fig:dof}) to form Kitaev's Majorana chains on the $G_b$ symmetry domain walls (see green strip in \fig{fig:dof}).
-We will review all the details in section~\ref{sec:2D:spin}.
-An example of triangulation of torus and decoration of Kitaev's Majorana chains is given in \fig{fig:torus}.
-The full details will be discussed in section~\ref{sec:2D:fSPT}.
+The Majorana fermions must be paired (see the gray ellipse in \fig{fig:dof}) to form Kitaev's Majorana chains on the $G_b$ symmetry domain walls (see the green strip in \fig{fig:dof}).
+This requires a discrete spin structure---the Kasteleyn orientations on the dual trivalent lattice (with proper resolution for the lattice sites, as seen in \fig{fig:dof})---such that the total fermion parity of the $a$ fermion is always even on any closed loop.
+We review all of the details in section~\ref{sec:2D:spin}.
+An example of triangulation of the torus and decoration of Kitaev's Majorana chains is given in \fig{fig:torus}.
+The full details are discussed in section~\ref{sec:2D:fSPT}.

 { }